tretterd/datasciencecoursera/R-programming/week-1/lectures.md

 Factors are used to represent categorical data.
 Factors can be unordered or ordered.
 One can think of a factor as an integer vector where each integer has a label.
 * Factors are treated specially by modelling functions like  **lm()** and  **glm()**
-* Using factors with labels is better than using integers because factors are self-describing;
+* Using factors with labels is better than using integers because factors are self-describing.

     > > x <- factor(c("yes", "yes", "no", "yes", "no"))